-A character that strikes his opponent in close combat has a better chance of hitting him in the upper body or head, and so may add 10% to the roll but must declare if he is doing this before he rolls the dice.
+A character who hits his opponent in close combat is more likely to strike him in the upper body or head, and so adds +20% to the Hit Location roll.
 If the defender is at a lower level, add a further 10% to the dice roll.
 If the defender is at a higher level, make the roll without modification.